 flower to flower?

 The first schools were Oak Groves, and the first teachers of Humans were the Trees themselves.
-This is not poetry or myth, but grounded in the legacy of the Druidic colleges of Britannia, the Oak Grove of Dodona in Greece, the hedge-schools of Ireland, the Bardic initiation schools of Wales, and many more historical referents.
+This is not merely a fantastical story, but is deeply rooted in the legacy of the Druidic colleges of Britannia, the Oak Grove of Dodona in Greece, the hedge-schools of Ireland, the Bardic initiation schools of Wales, and many more historical referents.
 In these groves, the first people gathered to receive the gifts of the trees, to listen to the story of the world, to learn what it means to be fully human, and what being fully human was for.

 In the time since, we left the groves and went out into the world to find our way.
 We eventually returned to them, but instead of offerings and gratitude we brought axes and wagons to cut them down and drag them to our villages where we built the foundations of Empire: Walls, Dams, Fences, Agriculture, and Great Ships.
 With the gifts from the trees we built Civilization.
 We used the gift of language to tell our own stories, stories which justified our actions and pointed the way forwards.
 With the bodies of the first words joined tightly together underneath us, we sailed across the Sea and found... more humans gathering together in ancient groves, listening to the story of the world and speaking the poetry of life back to itself.